Exact distinguishability between real-valued and complex-valued Haar random quantum states: Applications

-As we show in \Cref{app:trace-distance-binary-phases}, if \(t\sim\alpha\sqrt{d}\) then the trace distance between the density matrix resulting from sampling from the family of binary phase states and the one resulting from sampling from the Haar distribution on the whole space converges to \(1-\mathrm{e}^{-\alpha^2}\).
+From this it follows that if \(t\sim\alpha\sqrt{d}\) then the right-hand-side of \Cref{eq:trace_distance_binary_phase_ars} converges to \(1-\mathrm{e}^{-\alpha^2}\).
 In particular, in order for \(\mathcal{A}\) to satisfy the completeness property, they should be able to distinguish these two states with probability at least \(\frac23\).
 Since we know that the optimal probability of distinguishing these two states is \(\frac12+\frac12T\), where \(T\) is the aforementioned trace distance, it follows that one must have \(T\geqslant\frac13\), which gives us \(\alpha\geqslant\sqrt{\ln\left(\frac{3}{2}\right)d}\).
+As such, this study allows to derive the exact prefactor of \citeauthor{HBK24}'s bound, which was not known beforehand.